 As chatbots evolve, they can be vital for gathering customer data that can be analysed to provide future insights and can be equally as effective in helping sales teams convert quality leads.
 There’s still a long way to go in chatbot technology development but 2021 could be the year that they become more prevalent than ever.

-This year we’ve seen Facebook launch Instagram Shops and Shopify partner with TikTok and it’ll be interesting to see how both Facebook and TikTok develop their e-commerce offering moving in 2021.
+This year we’ve seen Facebook launch Instagram Shops and Shopify partner with TikTok.
+It’ll be interesting to see how both Facebook and TikTok develop their e-commerce offering moving in 2021.